epw/consensus/consensus.md

 - Have them mark experience (if an NPC, they comply with a reasonable request)
 - Give them a +1 or -1 on their next roll (if an NPC, enhance or counter their next use of magic)
 - Cause their current Discord to backlash.
-- Offer yourself as an Inspiration to their character (they do not need to accept) On a miss, they hold 1 against you, on the same terms.
+- Write an Inspiration for them
+On a miss, they hold 1 against you, on the same terms.

 >This move is one that serves multiple purposes.
 Sometimes a mage is explicitly trying to convince another mage about how the world works, animatedly or even violently.
 They are asserting that their paradigm is correct.
 However, this move comes up even more during deep philosophical conversations between mages, where they compare views on the world, morality, and magic.
 The hold from this move can flow freely, and you can use it to help, hinder, bribe, or threaten another mage.
+TODO: THERE'S MORE TO SAY ABOUT WHAT GIVING AN INSPIRATION MEANS HERE.

-When you **impress a lusus naturae with a feat of magic in order to sway them,** they will expect something in return.
-Roll +Without (-1 if Tethered).
-On a 10+, they will do what you want if you promise to do it.
-On a 7-9 they may choose to instead:
+When you **impress or dismay a lusus naturae with a feat of magic,** roll +Without (-1 if Tethered).
+On any hit, they may:
 - Give you something else they think you want or need
 - Make themselves scarce
-- Require you to fulfill the promise before they help.
+- Help with a request if you do something for them first.

+On a 10+, you can make a request and offer a payment, and you can settle up with them later.

 >There might be other beings in the world besides simple humans (some of whom are Mages).
 Ghosts, demons, perhaps even more esoteric creatures like vampires and faeries, and the artifacts of creation like golems and artificial intelligences.
 Some Mages lump them all into a category of lusus naturae.
 They exist hidden in forgotten corners of the Consensus, not able to step outside it like Mages, but denied by the common Lookout.
 They have at least a dim understanding of a Mage’s raw power, and a display of it is the quickest and easiest way to convince them of something.
 They can be inscrutable, however, and have their own agendas.
 They also may find Mages to be inscrutable, and sometimes will try to help in their own way, or simply get out of the Mage’s path, rather than face potential wrath.